 Tours are the first and third Wednesday evening of every month.

 Meet at the Tenderloin Museum at 5:30pm, browse our permanent exhibit; tours take off promptly at 6:15pm.
-The tour will conclude at the Black Cat.
-Enjoy discounted drinks + bites, while you delight in the complimentary jazz show!
+The tour will conclude at the Black Cat, where you can enjoy a complimentary jazz show!
 Ages 21+

 Pam was born in London’s East End in 1950.
 Always a performer, she auditioned for and was accepted by The National Youth Theatre in 1964.
 Pam continued her acting career after she gained a BA (1H) from the University of Southampton, working in repertory at various companies including The Royal Shakespeare Company.
 Pam has worked extensively in the Tenderloin Community as a tenant counselor / educator and community activist.